kuttim/react-full-stack-sample/README.md

 * Packages that are only required during compilation and for building anything should be installed as `devDependencies` using the `-D` flag.
 Everything else that has to be accessible during runtime (especially in the container) **MUST** be installed as a proper `dependency` **without** the `-D` flag.
 * If VS Code complains about any package not having typings available install them via `yarn add -D @types/is-thirteen`.
 * This repository has some opinionated configurations for Prettier and TSLint.
 Please adjust them at your own leisure by editing `.editorconfig`, `.prettierc` and `packages/tslint.json`.
 If you want to install custom linter rules such as the [TSLint Config Airbnb](https://github.com/progre/tslint-config-airbnb/), it's recommended to install the new rules for all packages separately and adjust the `extends` and `rulesDirectory` keys in the `packages/tslint.json`.
+* If VS Code happens to have some TypeScript related hickups, just open any TypeScript file and hit the Command+Shift+P keybind and select `TypeScript: Restart TS server`.

 ## Resources